AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/ingest-batch-data.md

 ### Download, prep, and upload the data to your preferred cloud storage vendor

-1. Download [luma-offline-purchases.json](assets/luma-offline-purchases.json) into your `Luma Tutorial Assets` folder.
+1. You should have already downloaded and unzipped [luma-data.zip](assets/luma-data.zip) into your `Luma Tutorial Assets` folder.
-1. Open the file in a text editor and replace all instances of `_techmarketingdemos` with your own underscore-tenant value as seen in your own schemas
+1. Open `luma-offline-purchases.json` in a text editor and replace all instances of `_techmarketingdemos` with your own underscore-tenant id, as seen in your schemas
 1. Choose your preferred cloud storage provider, making sure it is available in the [!UICONTROL Sources] catalog
 1. Upload `luma-offline-purchases.json` to a location in your preferred cloud storage provider